 Herne Hill’s Town Crier rang his bell

 I began to say a few words at 10:56 into my borrowed megaphone… with one eye on the clock display on my iPhone.
 I am no orator, nor have any desire to be one, so I would not be tempted to overrun…

 It must have been beginner’s luck because it went according to plan.
 In fact it was much better than that.
 It was genuinely emotional – perhaps because Walter (who played so well) is no older than so many of Herne Hill’s hundreds of First World War casualties.

 That was lovely…

 This community event was politically and religiously secular and relatively spontaneous.
 No speeches from mayors or MPs or generals or priests, “exhortations” or over-familiar lines of poetry.
 It was a simple coming-together to show respect for the suffering of others, and it was essentially a democratic and unstaged occasion.
 I overheard a well-known local figure say to his wife, “that was lovely”.
 I could feel the emotion in the crowd.
 It was an authentic and moving experience.
 Some people, myself included, were close to tears.

 * * *

 I was honoured to receive an invitation to the Armistice Centenary service in Westminster Abbey that same evening.
-We Brits really know how to put on a show: The Queen, The Prince of Wales, the PM, the Archbishop of Canterbury, with the glamorous young Royals also in attendance.
+We Brits really know how to put on a show: The Queen, The Prince of Wales, the PM, the Archbishop of Canterbury, with the glamorous younger Royals also in attendance.

 Maybe I was just a little tired and overwrought but, if truth be told, I was not greatly uplifted.
 The music and the staging were superb, but I’m not too sure about the readings: Beatrice Webb, and Winston Churchill of all people?
 It was, of course, designed by a distinguished committee and immaculately executed.
 There’s nothing wrong with that.
 It’s just that earlier on the same day I’d had a deeper personal connection with the Centenary event.